talkable/talkable-docs/source/advanced_features/customer_service_portal/use_case_6.rst

 1. Visit “Create referral” section.
 2. Paste Advocate email into the “Advocate’s email” field.
-3. Provide some valid order subtotal (there is a chance the reward may be blocked due to low subtotal amount, you can either set it pretty high or check campaign rules → Incentives → Advocate referral incentive criteria beforehand).
+3. Provide some valid order subtotal (there is a chance the reward may be blocked due to low subtotal amount, you can either set it pretty high or check Campaign Rules → Incentives → Advocate referral incentive criteria beforehand).
 4. Choose the campaign.
 You can paste its name from the step 6.1 in the campaigns search bar and the requested campaign will appear immediately.